wbobeirne/watchtower-example/README.md

 ### 1. Initial Setup

-We need to setup our two nodes, `attacker` and `victim`.
+We need to setup our three nodes, the `attacker`, the `victim`, and the `watchtower`.
 Config files have already been created for them, you just need to get them started.

 ```sh
 # Window 1